-Let’s be clear.
-We are not discussing personal e-mail communications today.
-Yes, business e-mail can be “informal” to an extent.
-Based on your company’s brand, culture and how well you know the person you are e-mailing varying levels of formality make sense.
+We are not discussing personal email communications today.
+Yes, business email can be “informal” to an extent, however, formality matters.
+Based on your company’s brand, culture and how well you know the person you are emailing, varying levels of formality makes sense.

-However, there is nothing informal about business communications — e-mail included.
-Look at it this way, Business E-mail Etiquette basically covers a set of common courtesies and basic writing skills that everyone can follow to ensure they are perceived positively.
+However, there is nothing informal about any business communications — email included.
+Look at it this way, Business Email Etiquette basically covers a set of common courtesies and basic writing skills that everyone can follow to ensure they are perceived positively.
+Profitably!

 And that builds your brand and your business!
-Who would argue with that?
+Who wants to argue with that?

 Make the Profitable Choice

-To make the choice to minimize the importance of business e-mail etiquette best practices says a lot about a person.
-Are they lazy?
-Uneducated?
-Or is it that they just don’t care?
-That determination will be left to the folks who are on the receiving end.
+To make the choice to minimize the importance of business email best practices can be a detriment to your business.
+One may surmise that you are lazy or possibly uneducated.
+Or is it that you just don’t care?
+That determination will be left to the folks who are on the receiving end of your business emails.
 Why take that risk when it is so easy to avoid?

 What does it say when…

 - …the e-mail subject in not related or concise?